-STUDENT LIFE
+CAMPUS LIFE

-The Office of Student Life serves as a catalyst for student growth, social connected and a sense of belonging.
+The Office of Campus Life serves as a catalyst for student growth, social connected and a sense of belonging.
 Programs are designed to enhance the educational process and provide a positive atmosphere on campus while meeting the varied needs of Mercy College students.

-Mercy College student life staff implement late night & weekend programs, commuter activities, diversity programming, traditions and the various orientation programs.
+Mercy College campus life staff implement late night & weekend programs, commuter activities, diversity programming, traditions and the various orientation programs.
 They also develop student leadership workshops and training sessions for students.
-Students interested in information about college extracurricular activities or interested in joining or forming a new club on campus should contact the Office of Student Life at studentlife@mercy.edu or 914-888-5270.
+Students interested in information about college extracurricular activities or interested in joining or forming a new club on campus should contact the Office of Campus Life at campuslife@mercy.edu or 914-888-5270.